 Javier Merchan reflects back on a recent project and how he and his team used serverless technology to build a stronger, more cost-efficient security solution for a customer.

 Recently, I was working on a somewhat routine, activity report summarizing my project’s last six months.
-Afterward, while reflecting on the big picture of what has changed during this time, I had an idea for some material which I thought would make a nice blog post.
+Afterward, while reflecting on the big picture of what has changed during this time, I had an idea for some material that I thought would make a nice blog post.

 On the surface this looked like a bit of a humdrum activity: I had to go all the way through our AWS bills in order to map services and manpower and match costs to my project’s roadmap and budget.
 Reasonably monotonous to be fair but it helped me realize the size of the impact of serverless adoption on our security infrastructure.

 I noticed that while we spend considerably less on security, we have built stronger protection against cyber-criminals.
 Furthermore, we have fewer unused resources, fewer people doing maintenance and, best of all, we are using more exciting tools.

 Six months ago, my project’s security infrastructure was largely server-based: threat detection was mainly performed on EC2 instances with security tools installed, running 24/7 (as intruders and robots don’t sleep at night).

 In the old days, all those servers required some maintenance duties and sometimes even hurried identification and remediation after outdated or unpatched operating systems or applications exposed potential vulnerabilities.